ihough/capybara-wheel/README.md

 1. It defines a Page method element_name which allows access and initializes...
 2. an Element model

-Out of the box, Element accepts all the old familar Capybara Element actions / queries (e.g. click, set, text, visible?).Once an action or query is sent to a Wheel element it then finds the native Capybara element and passes it on.
+Out of the box, Element accepts all the old familar Capybara Element actions / queries (e.g. click, set, text, visible?).
+Once an action or query is sent to a Wheel element it then finds the native Capybara element and passes it on.
 This ensures that each method call is executed on the newset version of the element.

 Passing a block to element gives access to the Element object for the purpose of implamenting SubElements (see below) or rolling your own methods: